 Stephanie Reiners

 sreiners@niet.org

-Stephanie holds a Bachelor of Arts degree in Behavioral Sciences and a Bachelor of Science degree in Secondary Social Studies and Elementary Education from the University of Louisiana at Lafayette.
-Stephanie obtained a Master of Education degree in Educational Leadership and Policy Studies from the University of Texas at Arlington.
+Stephanie holds a Bachelor of Arts in Behavior Sciences and a Bachelor of Science in Secondary and Elementary Education from the University of Louisiana at Lafayette.
+She earned a Master of Education in Educational Leadership and Policy Studies for the University of Texas at Arlington.

+Stephanie Reiners